cagov/design-system/docs/pages/components.md

 ### Alpha

-A _In research_ component has matured and is ready for wider adoption and use cases.
+An _In research_ component has matured and is ready for wider adoption and use cases.
 The component is a candidate for permanent status as part of the Design System.

 Alpha components must pass the following accessibility reviews every time a new version is published: